-- I In the Model Builder window, expand the Magnetic Flux Density (rmm) node, then click Contour I. - 2 In the Settings window for Contour, locate the Levels section. - 3 In the Total levels text field, type 12. - 4 In the Magnetic Flux Density (rmm) toolbar, click Plot.
+- I In the Model Builder window, expand the Magnetic Flux Density Norm (rmm) node, then click Contour I. - 2 In the Settings window for Contour, locate the Levels section. - 3 In the Total levels text field, type 12.

+4 In the Magnetic Flux Density Norm (rmm) toolbar, click Plot.

-The plot will show the rotor position at t = 0.2 s, the magnetic flux density norm and magnetic flux lines.
+As shown in Figure 4, it shows the rotor position at t = 0.2 s, the magnetic flux density norm and magnetic flux lines.
 Next, plot the induced EMF in a quarter of the cycle.